Chapter 20. Tables

 Passing a x::w::new_tablelayoutmanager to a factory's create_focusable_container() creates a table.
 The resulting container returned by create_focusable_container(), and passed as a parameter to its creator lambda, uses the x::w::tablelayoutmanager.

 x::w::new_tablelayoutmanager is derived from a x::w::new_listlayoutmanager, and a x::w::tablelayoutmanager is derived from a x::w::listlayoutmanager.
 A table is a list with a header row.
-The required parameter to x::w::new_tablelayoutmanager's constructor is a creator lambda for the list's header. create_focusable_container calls this closure to create the header for each column.
-The clouse receives a factory parameter and the column number.
+The required parameter to x::w::new_tablelayoutmanager's constructor is a vector with creator lambdas for each header column. create_focusable_container calls each closure to create the header for the corresponding column.
+Each closure receives a factory parameter.
 The closure uses the factory to create exactly one widget that represents the column's header.
-The closure must call show() to make the new header widget visible.
+The closure should call show() to make the new header widget visible (or show_all() on the table itself).

 Note